 Arcane Magic: With the help of Merlin, Mages have been able to reconnect with their ancestors at a more fundamental level.
 The release of Arcane magic finally took the nightmares that the Mages had previously experienced, and turned that suppressed energy into something more.
 Once per day, the mage can channel the energy of one of their mage ancestors, and instantly cast a level one magic spell of a magic they do not know, as long as it is not a restricted or racial magic.
 However, this disrupts their own magic, and it will be one hour before they can cast their own magic again.

-Weaknesses: Magic is not innate to mages, but must be learned through study and mentoring.
+Weaknesses: While the capaicty to cast spells is innate to a mage the skill and knowledge needed to do so is not; it must be developed through years of study and mentoring.
 Even Arcane magic, the use of it, must be studied.
 Mages are essentially human, except for having magic and a slightly lengthened lifespan, and are succeptible to all human frailties such as disease and injury.
 Their blood is also highly magical, and can be used as a reagent in many spells to increase the power or duration.
 Because of this, many Mages hide their identity, so that people will believe them human, and protected by law like humans.
-Mages can be repulsed or given severe allergic reactions, by the use of fresh hemlock - rare on Juniper.
+Mages can be repulsed, or given severe allergic reactions, by the use of fresh hemlock - rare on Juniper.
 Can only wear cloth armor.
 (Just kidding on that last one.)